5 Best Hunting Binoculars for the Money | 2017 Buying Guide

 The Viper HD by Vortex Optics is another premium quality binocular with exceptional images.
 These binos work well in low light conditions, pulling in plenty of light.

-These are the best compact hunting binoculars in my book.
+These are the best compact hunting bins in my book.
 They weight a few ounces less than the Predator, and also has a wider field of view.